How Agent-WeChat Is Architected

 Cloud providers use datacenter IPs, and WeChat may flag them.
 If you’re hosting in the cloud, route your outgoing traffic through a residential proxy.
 Set the PROXY environment variable and the container uses redsocks to transparently route all traffic through it.
 A residential proxy with sticky sessions works best, since you want WeChat to see a consistent, residential IP.

 The code is open source at thisnick/agent-wechat.
-The previous post covers how the reverse engineering worked.
-Questions? nick@thisnick.me.
+Questions or interested in hosting? nick@thisnick.me.